Unmasking the Modern-day Pharisee

 religious cliques.
 The

-modern-day Pharisee rejects the true knowledge of God.
+modern-day Pharisee rejects the true knowledge of God for their religious traditions.

 The religious

-traditions of the modern-day Pharisee promote divisiveness in Christendom.
+traditions of the modern-day Pharisee promotes divisiveness in Christendom.

 Jesus prayed that his disciples would be “one”